College of Graduate Studies

 All students who are not U.S. citizens or U.S. permanent residents are considered international students and must meet the following admission requirements.
 Some programs may have a secondary application process so timely submission of all documents is important.
 An I-20 cannot be issued until all materials are received and the applicant has been admitted to the College of Graduate Studies.

-3. Official transcripts from each college or university attended.
-Degrees earned at a foreign institution must be evaluated by a recognized member of NACES (National Association of Credential Evaluation Services) or from AICE (Association of International Credential Evaluators, Inc.) and must be equivalent to a 4 year degree earned from a regionally- accredited U.S institution.
+- Official transcripts from each college or university attended.
+Degrees earned at a foreign institution must be evaluated by a recognized member of NACES (National Association of Credential Evaluation Services) or from AICE (Association of International Credential Evaluators, Inc.) and must be equivalent to a 4 year degree earned from an institution holding an accreditation recognized by either the Texas Higher Education Coordinating Board or the U.S. Department of Education.
 A course-by-course evaluation is required for all foreign degrees.

 Additionally, Tarleton State University requires that all student have medical insurance with coverage in the United States.
 Fees for medical insurance will be charged with tuition at the time of registration, after full admission.